XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-statsd.md

     You should periodically see messages indicating outbound traffic to the configured address and port of your `rippledmon` instance.

+    To view detailed information on metrics being imported use the below command from the rippled instance/container (Change the port number to the one that is being used by grafana if not 8125)

+        $ tcpdump -An dst port 8125

+     Sample Output:

+        my_rippled.jobq.ledgerData:200|ms
+        my_rippled.jobq.ledgerData_q:142|ms
+        my_rippled.jobq.ledgerData:30|ms
+        my_rippled.jobq.ledgerData_q:160|ms
+        my_rippled.jobq.ledgerData:68|ms

 For descriptions of each StatsD metric, see the [`rippledmon` repository](https://github.com/ripple/rippledmon).